High Evolutionary: Fictional character biography

-He later drained the Silver Surfer's Power Cosmic into himself, rendering the Surfer mortal and giving the High Evolutionary the ability to control and modify the star sphere of the civilization-destroying entity Galactus, allowing him to bestow life to dead worlds.
-The High Evolutionary created a herald for himself as well as a silver-coated biome of life on Earth, which needed only sunlight to survive, without the need to kill other animals.
-The Surfer and the Fantastic Four unite with the armed forces to kill all the High Evolutionary's creations on the grounds that they eradicate emotion and individuality from the humans who were transformed.
+The High Evolutionary drains the Silver Surfer's Power Cosmic into himself, rendering the Surfer mortal and giving the High Evolutionary the ability to control and modify the star sphere of the civilization-destroying entity Galactus, allowing him to bestow life to dead worlds.
+The High Evolutionary creates a herald for himself as well as a silver-coated biome of life on Earth, which needs only sunlight to survive, without the need to kill other animals.
+The Surfer and the Fantastic Four unite with the armed forces to kill all the High Evolutionary's creations on the grounds that they eradicate emotion and individuality from the humans who are transformed.
 They again exterminate the High Evolutionary's creations after he begins to terraform the Moon, on the rationale that it will affect tides and animal migrations.
 Galactus arrives, and the Fantastic Four cheer on Galactus to kill Wyndham, but as the High Evolutionary now serves an equal opposite "World Builder" function of creating rather than committing genocide on sentient civilizations, he allows the High Evolutionary to leave with his star sphere to continue creating new life throughout the universe.

-The High Evolutionary has appeared in the 2015 Uncanny Avengers series.
-He has apparently created a new Counter-Earth, no longer inhabited by humans but instead by millions of New Men.
+The High Evolutionary creates a new Counter-Earth inhabited by millions of New Men.
 The High Evolutionary routinely exterminates the entire population of New Men when they ultimately fail to meet his standards of perfection and then re-creates them.
-He was served in his plans by a human called the Master Scientist and Luminous (a female who was created from the genetic templates of Quicksilver and Scarlet Witch while also having the same abilities as them).
-A human called the Low Evolutionary was one of a few humans living on Counter-Earth who opposed the High Evolutionary.
-After being tracked down and defeated by Luminous, Quicksilver and the Scarlet Witch were brought to the High Evolutionary himself.
-He revealed to them that Django and Marya Maximoff were their true parents.
-He also told them the truth where they were supposedly not mutants, but they had been experimented on by the High Evolutionary.
-The High Evolutionary later confronted the Avengers Unity Division when they interfered with his plan to destroy Lowtown (a refuge for a resistance formed by the High Evolutionary's rejects, led by the Low Evolutionary).
-He was defeated after Doctor Voodoo unleashed upon him the thousands of souls of those he had exterminated and was forced to flee through a portal with Luminous.
+He is served in his plans by a human called the Master Scientist and Luminous (a female created from the genetic templates of Quicksilver and Scarlet Witch).
+After being tracked down and defeated by Luminous, Quicksilver and the Scarlet Witch are brought to the High Evolutionary himself.
+He reveals to them that Django and Marya Maximoff are their true parents.
+He also tells them the truth: Wanda and Pietro are not mutants and gained their abilities after being experimented on by the High Evolutionary.